Wondering why bitcoin, dogecoin and ethereum prices are down and crashing worldwide? Find out here

-Bitcoin price falls below $30k: Why are crypto prices crashing?
+Bitcoin price bounces back after falling below $30k - is crypto still crashing?
 Is China causing fall?

-The value of bitcoin dropped by almost 10% and Dogecoin prices fell by around 25% yesterday (June 21) after the Chinese government clamped down on cryptocurrency mining in the country – with the impact now seeing bitcoin prices fall below $30,000 to a three month low.
+The value of Bitcoin dropped by almost 10% and Dogecoin prices fell by around 25% over the last few days after the Chinese government clamped down on cryptocurrency mining in the country – with the impact seeing Bitcoin prices fall below $30,000 to a three month low on Tuesday (June 22).

 Bitcoin prices tumbled by almost 10% on Monday as recent volatility in the cryptocurrency market showed no signs of dampening down, with market players citing jitters over China's expanding crackdown on bitcoin mining in thin liquidity for the losses.